unicode-org/cldr/docs/ldml/tr35-info.md

 Where a factor is not present, the value is 1; where an offset is not present, the value is 0.

-The `systems` attribute indicates the measurement system(s).
-Multiple values may be given; for example, _minute_ is marked as systems="metric ussystem uksystem"

 The `systems` attribute indicates the measurement system(s) or other characteristics of a set of unts.
 Multiple values may be given; for example, a unit could be marked as systems="`si_acceptable` `metric_adjacent` `prefixable`".

 The allowed attributes are the following:

 Attribute Value | Description
 ------------ | -------------
-`si` | the _International System of Units (SI)_ See [https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-4-two-classes-si-units-and-si-prefixes](NIST Guide to the SI, Chapter 4: The Two Classes of SI Units and the SI Prefixes).
+`si` | the _International System of Units (SI)_ See [NIST Guide to the SI, Chapter 4: The Two Classes of SI Units and the SI Prefixes](https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-4-two-classes-si-units-and-si-prefixes).
 Examples: meter, ampere
 `si_acceptable` | units acceptable for use with the SI.
-See [https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-5-units-outside-si](NIST Guide to the SI, Chapter 5: Units Outside the SI).
+See [NIST Guide to the SI, Chapter 5: Units Outside the SI](https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-5-units-outside-si).
 Examples: hour, liter, knot, hectare.
 `metric` | a superset of the _si_ units `metric_adjacent` | units commonly accepted in some countries that follow the metric system.
 Examples: month, arc-second, pound-metric (= ½ kilogram), mile-scandinavian
-`ussystem` | the inch-pound system as used in the US, also called _US Customary Units_ `uksystem` | the inch-pound system as used in the UK, also called _British Imperial Units_, differing mostly in units of volume jpsystem | traditional units used in Japan `astronomical` | additional units used in astronomy.
+`ussystem` | the inch-pound system as used in the US, also called _US Customary Units_ `uksystem` | the inch-pound system as used in the UK, also called _British Imperial Units_, differing mostly in units of volume
+`jpsystem` | traditional units used in Japan `astronomical` | additional units used in astronomy.
 Examples: parsec, light-year, earth-mass `person_age` | special units used for people’s ages in some languages.
 Except for translation, they have the same system as the associated regular units.
 `currency` | currency units, such as curr-usd = US dollar.
 These are constructed algorithmically from the Unicode currency identifiers, and do not occur in the child elements of `convertUnits`